Hong Kong’s housing market conditions continue to deteriorate

 The housing market slowed from the end of 2018 until the first half of 2019 due to macro uncertainties and social unrest.
 After a short-lived recovery in the second half of 2019, the housing market struggled again in 2020 due to pandemic-related travel restrictions and lockdown measures imposed worldwide.
 Then in 2022, things got worse, with house prices plunging by 15% (-16.7 inflation-adjusted), following a modest increase of 3.7% in 2021 and a meager growth of 0.2% in 2020.
 In 2023, the market remained depressed, with house prices falling further by 7% (-9.2% inflation-adjusted).

-HK’s housing market woes will continue in the medium term, with house prices expected to fall further by double-digit figures this year.
-Citigroup and UBS project HK house prices to fall by another 10% this year.
+HK's housing market will remain weak in the medium term, with house prices expected to fall further this year.
+CBRE, S&P Global, Morgan Stanley, Citigroup and UBS, among others, project house price falls between 5% and 10% for the whole year of 2024.

-In the first quarter of 2024, the HK economy recorded a moderate growth of 2.7% over a year earlier, its fifth consecutive quarter of year-on-year growth.
-On a seasonally adjusted quarter-on-quarter basis, real GDP grew by 2.3% in Q1 2024.
+In the third quarter of 2024, the HK economy recorded a real GDP growth rate of 1.8% over a year earlier, following annual increases of 3.3% in Q2 and 2.8% in Q1, according to government figures.
+It is now the seventh consecutive quarter of year-on-year growth.
+However, on a seasonally adjusted quarter-on-quarter basis, real GDP contracted by 1.1% in Q3 2024, after growing by 0.3% in Q2 and 2.5% in Q1.

-The government forecasts the HK economy to grow further by 2.5% to 3.5% this year.
+Overall, the government forecasts the HK economy to grow by 2.5% this year.

-Hong Kong property market remains the world’s most unaffordable
+Hong Kong property market remains the world's most unaffordable, but bubble risks declined sharply

 Hong Kong’s housing boom in the past decades has been propelled by a combination of stringent government regulations on development, low interest rates, and currency stability; while the supply of land, which the government controls, continues to diminish.